chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 decided to time-box my usage.
 I gave myself two more days to ship an MVP of this side project, and then I would shift to writing up a blog post about my experience with agentic coding and my thoughts on its impact on Open Source.

+[ more in here about my phenomenological experience ]

 I unplugged for a long weekend.
 I spent Monday evening and Tuesday with it again, and this time got so bogged down in bugs that I gave up on shipping an